 Exposure therapy may be done alone or in combination with other treatments.

 Your doctor may prescribe medication as well as therapy.
-Medication options may include: AntidepressantsBenzodiazepines—may cause dependenceOther anti-anxiety medicines
+Medication options may include: AntidepressantsBenzodiazepines—may cause dependenceOther anti-anxiety medications

 It is important to take all medications as instructed by the doctor.

 Stress management may also help.
-Lifestyle changes to manage stress include: Get some exercise every dayGet adequate sleep
+Lifestyle changes to manage stress include: Get some exercise every dayGet enough sleep

 Agoraphobia often develops as a response to panic attacks.
 If you have had a panic attack, instead of avoiding the place or situation, seek medical care.
 Early treatment for panic attacks can help prevent agoraphobia.